zaibyte/zbuf/extent/v1/colf/README.md

-NV (Non-Volatile)
+Colf(Colfer)
 ===

-Package NV provides data structs which could be marshaled/unmarshaled, helping us to flush them to non-volatile devices.
+Package Colf provides data structs which could be marshaled/unmarshaled by colfer, helping us to flush them to non-volatile devices.

 There are two kinds of data need to be persisted: